mmillerWaco/ShopifyDocs/docs/README.md

 * **Fulfillment service** - Select a fulfillment service from the list of the ones that you are using.
 If you're not using a fulfillment service, then select Shopify.

-## Best Practices
-To avoid confusion, be sure to include the following for each item you add to your Shopify online inventory.
-* Use the same name as you are currently using for each item in Rec Trac
-* Add the Rec Trac ID number to the SKU field in Shopify
-* Enter the correct tax code for each item.
-(Khristen is working on details for this) Codes found here: https://taxcode.avatax.avalara.com/
-* Merchandise listed for sale online should be physically stored separately from the in-person shop inventory BUT DO NOT TAKE THE INVENTORY OUT OF RECTRAC!!!
-* Carefully follow the instructions for entering inventory into the Shopify system.
-* Always protect the integrity of the physical inventory for online sales.
-The customer’s credit card is charged at the time of their purchase in Shopify, making it much more complicated to cancel or refund a sale, and we never want to be in the position of telling a customer they have paid for an item we do not have to send them.
-* Be sure to update the Shopify inventory if ANY changes other than through Shopify sales are made to the items physically stored for online sales.
-* Be sure to include merchandise weight when entering details in Shopify.
-Weight the largest size if the item is offered in multiple sizes and use that weight for all sizes of the same style.
-Be sure to do this for each different type of product – for instance long sleeve tees, short sleeve tees, v-neck tees, sweatshirts, hoodies, etc.

-Entering Shopify Payments in Rec Trac
+## Entering Shopify Payments in Rec Trac
-First thing each morning, print the following from Shopify for the previous date.
+First thing each morning, print the following from Shopify for the *previous date*.

-In Rec Trac, ring up all items and shipping from the report (one transaction in Rec Trac for each Shopify order for that date).
-Be sure to change the date in Rec Trac to the actual date of the Shopify Orders.
+In Rec Trac, ring up all items and shipping from the report (one transaction in Rec Trac for each Shopify order for that date). **Be sure to change the date** in Rec Trac to the actual date of the Shopify Orders.

 Use the SHOPIFY button for payment.
 This will remove the items from the Rec Trac inventory, account for the online sales, and maintain the integrity of your deposit information.
 Run the Cash Journal and General Distribution reports for the previous date.